Pscale 360 - Help File

 It should also be noted that many American pianos use Gauges up to 27 (or higher) in the very low bass which are not available in Paulello wire.
 However, in most cases, these core wires will usually be reduced in size after rescaling.

 Finally, while on the subject, the Pscale Break % calculations (and the 66 % limit) as derived by the late Dr Albert Sanderson (Inventronics) is considered by some to be a little too conservative for todays steel piano wire.
-While Pscale uses 66% as an upper limit guideline, perhaps one could push this limit upwards as much as 5 to 10 percentage points.
+While Pscale uses 66% as an upper limit guideline, perhaps one could push this limit upwards as much as 5 percentage points.

 We currently do not have definitive answer for this debate.
 However, if you experiment with the Pscale Paulello output you will notice that the Paulello calculated Stress % for the Paulello wire types are all higher than the included Pscale Sanderson Break % calculation.